-Transit Dependent Population Analysis
+Transit-Dependent Population Analysis

 Public transportation needs are defined in part by identifying the relative size and location of those segments within the general population that are most likely to use transit services.
-These transit dependent populations include individuals who may not have access to a personal vehicle or are unable to drive themselves due to age or income status.
+These transit-dependent populations include individuals who may not have access to a personal vehicle due to income status or are unable to drive themselves due to age or disability.
 Determining the location of these populations assists in the evaluation of current transit services and the extent to which the services meet community needs.

-The Transit Dependence Index (TDI) is an aggregate measure displaying relative concentrations of transit dependent populations.
-Five factors make up the TDI calculation: autoless households, senior populations (ages 65 and over), youth populations (ages 10-17), below poverty populations, and individuals with disabilities.
+The Transit Dependence Index (TDI) is an aggregate measure displaying relative concentrations of transit-dependent populations.
+The TDI was developed by KFH Group based on national research reports examining which demographic and socio-economic groups have a high dependency/propensity to use public transportation.
+Five factors make up the TDI calculation: autoless households, senior populations (ages 65 and over), youth populations (ages 10-17), below-poverty populations, and individuals with disabilities.